 At Tiverton High School we are aware of the fundamental role young carers play on a day to day basis within their family environment, and the impact this role may have within school.
 Due to this we have introduced a whole school commitment which has been agreed by our governing body to identify young carers and ensure they are given targeted support.
 During 2015 we were awarded the Bronze Young Carers in School award and some of our current provision was used as good practice examples at a county wide Young Carers in School conference.
-We continue to work hard and hope to achieve our Silver award by the end of 2016.
+We continue to work hard and hope to achieve our Silver award.

-Within Tiverton High School the Young Carers, staff links are Caroline Warren and Denise Hook
+Within Tiverton High School the Young Carers, staff links are Carrie Morrell and Kerrie Butler

 For further information: